spacetelescope/crds/documentation/certify_design.rst

 Expressions Constraints
 +++++++++++++++++++++++

 Unlike presence expressions which define when a constraint should or should not be applied, expressions constraints define the condition which should be satisfied when the constraint is applicable.

-In principle the expression constraint could do both aspects of this logic,  presence and value,  but in practice it's convenient to consider them seperately.
+Someone might briefly wonder if both presence and constraint value expressions are needed.
+The answer is "yes" because a negative result of a value expression is limited to "constraint failed" while a negative result for the presence expression is limited to "do not evaluate",  so the concerns truly are separate and two expressions are needed.

 Constraint expressions always begin with '(' and end with ')' and should contain no spaces.